+(1) “Accredited” means a public or private post-secondary institution of education that has gone through a validation process to meet accreditation standards and is recognized by one of six accrediting bodies approved by the US Department of Education.

-(1) “Community College district” has the meaning in ORS 341.005(5).
+(2) “Community College district” has the meaning in ORS 341.005(5).

-(2) “Education Service District” or “ESD” means education service district as defined in ORS 334.003(2).
+(3) “Education Service District” or “ESD” means education service district as defined in ORS 334.003(2).